algolia/jekyll-algolia/README.md

   index_name:     'your_index_name'
 ```

-You api key will be read from the `ALGOLIA_API_KEY` environment variable.
-You
+You admin api key will be read from the `ALGOLIA_API_KEY` environment variable.
-can define it on the same line as your command, allowing you to type
+You can define it on the same line as your command, allowing you to type
 `ALGOLIA_API_KEY='your_admin_api_key' jekyll algolia push`.

 ### ⚠ Other, unsecure, method ⚠

-You can also store your api key in a file named `_algolia_api_key`, in your
+You can also store your admin api key in a file named `_algolia_api_key`, in
-source directory.
-If you do this we __very, very, very strongly__ encourage you
+your source directory.
+If you do this we __very, very, very strongly__ encourage
-to make sure the file is not tracked in your versioning system.
+you to make sure the file is not tracked in your versioning system.

 ## Usage